 On the Invasion Beaches

-Next stop was near to the memorial to the Commandos of the 1st Special Service Brigade near to the junction of QUEEN and ROGER sections of SWORD beach, opposite which, with typical French ingenuity, the 75mm casemate of German Strongpoint WN-18 has been incorporated into a house!
+Next we went to the memorial to the Commandos of the 1st Special Service Brigade .This is near to the junction of QUEEN and ROGER sections of SWORD beach.
+Directly opposite, with typical French ingenuity, the 75mm casemate of German Strongpoint WN-18 has been incorporated into a house!

 We stopped for a well-deserved ice cream.
-Then we drove a little further along the coast to Courseulles-sur-Mer which is more or less in the centre of JUNO beach on which landed the Canadian 3rd Infantry Division.
+Then we drove a little further along the coast to Courseulles-sur-Mer.
+This is more or less is at the centre of JUNO beach on which the Canadian 3rd Infantry Division landed.

 Here is a more unusual version of the Sherman tank – a DD or Duplex Drive tank.

-The Army modified these tanks for water borne assaults by welding a frame to the hull just above the tracks to which was fitted a canvas screen which could be extended to above the turret.
-This then enabled these tanks to be floated off landing craft out at sea and “swim” in using propellers fitted to the rear of the tank.
-The idea being that these would land either just in front of, or at the same time, as the infantry to offer immediate tank support.
-Unfortunately, this one didn’t make it on the day, being recovered 26 years later.
+The Army modified these tanks for water borne assaults by welding a frame to the hull just above the tracks, to which was fitted a canvas screen.
+This screen extended to above the turret.
+As a result, the tanks could be floated off landing craft out at sea.
+They would “swim” into shore using propellers fitted to the rear of the tank.
+The idea being that they would land either just in front of, or with, the infantry to offer immediate tank support.
+Unfortunately, this particular one didn’t make it on the day and was recovered 26 years later.
 Now numerous plaques to commemorate the various Canadian units involved in the Normandy Campaign adorn it.
 However, it was originally from the 1st Hussars of the 6th Canadian Armoured Regiment.

 Near Graye-sur-Mer by the first exit from the landings to be opened on JUNO beach is a Churchill tank.
-Those of you familiar (from this blog, or by visit) to the Churchill tank on Hill 112 or the ones used by Muir Findlay in the Scots Guards will notice something rather unusual about the gun on this tank as, comparatively speaking, it’s huge!
-This is because it’s a 290mm Petard Mortar firing a shell known affectionately as a “Flying Dustbin” & was designed to blast through concrete bunkers and buildings.
-Along with the Sherman DD tank (mentioned earlier) it was one of “Hobart’s Funnies” named after General Percy Hobart who was in charge of the 79th Armoured Division under who’s command all of these unusual vehicles were.
+Those of you familiar with the Churchill tank will notice something rather unusual about the gun on this particular tank.
+Comparatively speaking, it’s huge!
+This is because it’s a 290mm Petard Mortar, firing a shell known affectionately as a “Flying Dustbin”, designed to blast through concrete bunkers and buildings.
+Along with the Sherman DD tank mentioned earlier, it was one of “Hobart’s Funnies”.
+Named after General Percy Hobart of the 79th Armoured Division.
+Under who’s command all of these unusual vehicles were.

-Moving on to the last of our beaches, we come back into “proper” Men in the Shed territory (‘though I hope that you’ve enjoyed the diversions!) as a number of the men held in the shed were members of the British 50th Division who came ashore on GOLD beach where we now were.
+Moving on to the last of our beaches, we come back into “proper” Men in the Shed territory, although I hope that you’ve enjoyed the diversions!
+A number of the men held in the shed were members of the British 50th Division.
+That Division came ashore on GOLD beach, which was where we now were.

-As we drove through Ver-sur-Mer, someone had repainted the wartime signpost to the Crépon Assembly Area (which is just visible on Google Street View); Im not sure of the significance of the TT40 or TT55 other than TT was the symbol for the 50th Northumbrian Division and Tyne & Tees were the two rivers that bordered the area which is sometimes known as “Tyne Tees”
+We drove through Ver-sur-Mer, and noticed that someone had repainted the wartime signpost to the Crépon Assembly Area.
+It is just visible on Google Street View.
+I’m not sure of the significance of the TT40 or TT55.
+However TT was the symbol for the 50th Northumbrian Division.
+The Tyne & the Tees were the two rivers that bordered the area which is sometimes known as “Tyne Tees”.

-Leaving the beaches we skirted Crépon, were we came across the impressive memorial to the Green Howards (you’ll recall that a number of “The Men in the Shed” belonged to its battalions) which is of a soldier in full kit just taking a 5 minute “time out” break.
-It’s a wonderfully evocative memorial with a weary soldier thinking back to the past few hours and being thankful for being alive.
+Leaving the beaches we skirted Crépon, were we came across the impressive memorial to the Green Howards.
+It is of a soldier in full kit just taking a 5 minute “time out” break.
+It’s a wonderfully evocative memorial .
+A weary soldier thinking back to the past few hours, thankful for being alive.
 A number of “The Men in the Shed” belonged to the Green Howards.

-Continuing our journey, we arrived at Creully with both the memorial to the 4th/7th Royal Dragoon Guards (a Sherman tank unit, part of 8th Armoured Brigade, supporting 50th Division) and the Chateau itself which became Montgomery’s HQ in Normandy as well as from 7 June 1944, the day after D-Day, until 21 July, housing the BBC war correspondents and their radio studio, whence the first news of the Battle of Normandy was transmitted.
+Continuing our journey, we arrived at Creully.
+Here are both the memorial to the 4th/7th Royal Dragoon Guards (a Sherman tank unit, part of 8th Armoured Brigade, supporting 50th Division) and the Chateau which became Montgomery’s HQ in Normandy.
+From 7 June 1944, the day after D-Day, until 21 July, it housed the BBC war correspondents and their radio studio.
+The BBC transmitted the first news of the Battle of Normandy from there.